krzentner/ubrl/README.md

 The episode can be any value you would like, as long as your agent can produce differentiable state encodings and action log-likelihoods for every time-step in the episode.

-Besides training, the `Trainer` also implements checkpoint / resume.
+Besides training, the `TorchTrainer` also implements checkpoint / resume.

 Methods:
-- `Trainer.add_episode`: Add an episode to the replay buffer.
+- `TorchTrainer.add_episode`: Add an episode to the replay buffer.
 Must be called before `train_step`.
-- `Trainer.train_step`: Run a training step on the agent.
+- `TorchTrainer.train_step`: Run a training step on the agent.
-- `Trainer.add_eval_stats`: Add a dictionary of training statistics.
+- `TorchTrainer.add_eval_stats`: Add a dictionary of training statistics.
 Used for checkpointing the "best" agent.
 Also used in hyper-parameter tuning.

-- `Trainer.attempt_resume`: Attempts to resume from the run directory (`cfg.log_dir`/`cfg.run_name`).
+- `TorchTrainer.attempt_resume`: Attempts to resume from the run directory (`cfg.log_dir`/`cfg.run_name`).
-- `Trainer.maybe_checkpoint`: Checkpoint the `state_dict` to the run directory
+- `TorchTrainer.maybe_checkpoint`: Checkpoint the `state_dict` to the run directory
   depending on `cfg.checkpoint_best` and the checkpoint interval specified in `cfg.checkpoint_interval`.

-- `Trainer.state_dict`: Compute a state dictionary for the Trainer (as in `torch.nn.Module`).
+- `TorchTrainer.state_dict`: Compute a state dictionary for the `TorchTrainer` (as in `torch.nn.Module`).
-- `Trainer.load_state_dict`: Load a state dictionary for the Trainer (as in `torch.nn.Module`).
+- `TorchTrainer.load_state_dict`: Load a state dictionary for the `TorchTrainer` (as in `torch.nn.Module`).

 ### `ExperimentInvocation` API